polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

 the above will actually allow you to send emails using your GMail account.

 Assuming you have the above somewhere in your configuration, you can construct and send an email using something like the following.
-Which probably makes things more convenient, allowing you to avoid bothering about connection settings, from addresses, etc - And leave this as a part of your Azure transformation pipeline(s), or something similar.
+Which probably makes things more convenient, allowing you to avoid thinking about connection settings, from addresses, etc - And leave this as a part of your deployment transformation pipeline(s), etc.

 ```
 mail.smtp.send